KristenACyr/Pairing_Technoscience_Tools/README.md

-# Integrating_Tracking_and_Monitoring
-Data used in the review "Integrating tracking and monitoring devices in aquatic systems".
+# Pairing electronic tracking with electronic imaging in aquatic research